 Wisconsin election officials: Kanye off presidential ballot

 MADISON, Wis.
-(AP) — Wisconsin election officials decided Thursday to keep rapper Kanye West off the battleground state's presidential ballot in November because his campaign turned his nomination papers in minutes after the deadline.
+(AP) — Wisconsin election officials decided Thursday to keep rapper Kanye West off the battleground state's presidential ballot in November because his campaign turned his nomination papers moments after the deadline.

 West announced in July he’s running for president on a ticket he calls the “Birthday Party.”
 West has since been gathering signatures to get on the ballot in several states.
 Democrats allege that Republicans are pushing West’s candidacy in several swing states to siphon Black votes away from Democratic presidential candidate Joe Biden.
 Wisconsin is expected to play a key role in deciding the election after President Donald Trump narrowly won the state in 2016.